83 Tucker Rd Bentleigh, VIC 3204

 Scandi chic has no place in this white-and-gelato-coloured confection of a joint with a speckled front coffee counter (does it conjure memories of hundreds and thousands in anyone else?), where the broad wooden-slatted booths are like an American diner table and an Aussie picnic bench fell in love and made a baby.
 Indoor plants photosynthesise quietly among the families and cute Bentleigh couples proving postcode 3204 is definitely more attractive than Moorabbin.
 Out back a grassy platform has oversized pillows for relaxation (human and canine) on what looks like actual grass rather than AstroTurf; I think we just stumbled on the ultimate definition of retro, 2018 style.

 You can almost hear the chefs muttering about Instagram algorithms as they plate up their super-pretty brunch dishes.
 Meatsmith's pastrami eggs benedict on golden potato hash, perked up with sauerkraut and pickled cucumber, is a textbook example of a well-balanced egg dish.
 Salted caramel panna cotta with spiced granola and bits and bobs of fruit pretends to be healthy while being a stealth bomber for sticky, delicious sweetness.
 The Aussie milk bar-style burger (American cheese, dill pickle and red onion, natch) is big but not so huge it's impossible to eat.
 Beer-battered chips are good (fat not skinny – join the revolution!) but the best news is you can order potato gems instead, those thrilling relics of 1980s family freezers.
-On that note, a dedicated burger window is soon to open, making those nights Bentleigh residents can't be bothered to cook much more rewarding.
+On that note, a dedicated burger window opened recently, making those nights Bentleigh residents can't be bothered to cook much more rewarding.
 Non-burgers?
 Spaghettini with picked crab and a good hand on the green chilli arrives in a slosh of bottarga butter.

 Coffee by Small Batch Roasting Co. hits the right notes of hazelnut and caramel.
 Also catering for your caffeine needs: filter, pour-over and cold brew.